 - Department of Agriculture, Food and the Marine

-All employers should review compliance with the Work Safely Protocol on a regular basis to ensure all measures to prevent COVID-19 transmission remain in place.
+On a regular basis all employers and business managers should review compliance with the Work Safely Protocol to ensure all measures to prevent COVID-19 transmission remain in place.

 Basic public health measures are outlined in the Protocol, ensuring social distancing of staff, wearing of masks when this is not possible, preventing gatherings at lunch and breaktimes, bathrooms stocked and hand sanitiser available to promote good hygiene are all key measures.